afraser3/afraser3.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 This is a work in progress.
 None of the links above work except for the Publications link, where you can find a copy of [my thesis](http://afraser3.github.io/files/Fraser_thesis.pdf).
-Instead of the link above, [click here](http://afraser3.github.io/files/Fraser_CV.pdf) for CV as of March 2021.
+Instead of the link above, [click here](http://afraser3.github.io/files/Fraser_CV.pdf) for my CV (as of March 2021).

 I'm a postdoc at the University of California, Santa Cruz (UCSC).
 I work with Prof. Pascale Garaud in the Applied Math department.
 Previously, I was a PhD student in the Physics department at the University of Wisconsin-Madison working with Profs.
 Paul Terry and Ellen Zweibel, and as an undergraduate I studied physics and math at the University of Oregon.